1975 in the Vietnam War

-1975 marked the end of the Vietnam War, sometimes called the Second Indochina War or the American War.
+1975 marked the end of the Vietnam War.
 The North Vietnamese People's Army of Vietnam (PAVN) launched the Spring Offensive in March; the South Vietnamese Army of the Republic of Vietnam (ARVN) was quickly defeated.
 The North Vietnamese captured Saigon on April 30, accepting the surrender of South Vietnam.
 In the final days of the war, the United States, which had supported South Vietnam for many years, carried out an emergency evacuation of its civilian and military personnel and more than 130,000 Vietnamese.

 At the beginning of the Spring Offensive the balance of forces in Vietnam was approximately as follows; North Vietnam: 305,000 soldiers, 600 armored vehicles and 490 heavy artillery pieces in South Vietnam and South Vietnam: 1.0 million soldiers, 1,200 to 1,400 tanks and more than 1,000 pieces of heavy artillery.

 The capital city of Cambodia, Phnom Penh, was captured by the Khmer Rouge on April 17.
 On December 2 the Pathet Lao took over the government of Laos, thus completing the communist conquest of the three Indochinese countries.